need12648430/tinysmf/README.md

 	var input = new MetaView(midiFileInArrayBuffer);
 	input.endianness = MetaView.BE;

 Then you feed the MetaView instance to the `read` method of a `TinySMF.MIDIFile` instance, like so:

 	var midi = new TinySMF.MIDIFile();
 	midi.read(input);

 ### Writing a MIDI file
 The process looks very similar to reading.
 Create a `MetaView` instance, and `write` the `TinySMF.MIDIFile` to it.

 	var output = new MetaView();
 	output.endianness = MetaView.BE;
 	midi.write(output);

 At this point, there may be some blank data at the end of `MetaView`'s automatically expanding array buffer.
 It won't hurt anything, but you can trim it off with:

 	output.finalize();

 If you'd like to present the user with the MIDI file for downloading, you can generate a data URI link with `MetaView.toDataURI`, like so:

 	var downloadLink = output.toDataURI("audio/midi");

+### Processing a MIDI file

 ### Generate a MIDI file
 Create a `TinySMF.MIDIFile` instance.